-Gateway Community Charters Core Values were developed across multiple years and many stakeholder groups.
-The Core Values are reviewed and reaffirmed by the administrators, the Board, and Gateway Community Charters annually.
+Oateway Community Charters' Core Values were developed over multiple years and many stakeholder groups.

+The administrators, the Board, and Gateway Community Charters annually review and reaffirm the Core Values.

 These Core Values drive our daily behaviors, decisions, and actions.
 We honor and recognize staff who exhibit them on an ongoing and regular basis.